-AAA Mid-Atlantic says the average price of regular gasoline on Friday was $3.63, down 4 cents from last week.
-But that’s still much higher than the cost a year ago, when New Jersey motorists were paying $2.61.
-Meanwhile, the national average price dropped by 8 cents to $3.60.
-That’s also much higher than the national average from a year ago, which was $2.75.
+AAA Mid-Atlantic says the average price of a gallon of regular gasoline in the state on Friday was $3.17, down 4 cents from last week.
+That’s also lower than the price from a year ago, when motorists were paying $3.35.

 The national average price on Friday was $3.34, down 2 cents from last week.
 That’s also lower than the national average from a year ago, when motorists were paying $3.43.

 Analysts say gas prices will likely continue to fall in the coming weeks, citing decreased demand and lower crude oil prices.
 They also note that retailers are now selling cheaper winter blends of gasoline.

 (© Copyright 2014 The Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten or redistributed.)

 [display-posts category=”news” wrapper=”ul” posts_per_page=”5″]